 This page highlights my experience working with data.
 During my studies, it became useful to learn R Statistics in order to complete my dissertation research.
 I caught the bug immediately, and coding continues to be my favorite part of my research projects.
-I now have five years of experience using R for data analysis, visualization, and web data scraping.

 - Four years experience working with Qualtrics Survey software and Amazon Mechanical Turk.
 Have also worked with Opinio, Google Forms, Survey Monkey, and a few other survey questionnaire packages.